National Geographic Explorer and Bestselling Author Helen Thayer Presents Inspiring Programs for Corporate and Civic Groups

 With presentations to audiences worldwide, she has addressed countless organizations in the last two decades -- from one-room schools in the Amazon to the White House.

-- First woman to travel alone to any of the world's Poles when she trekked to the Magnetic North Pole without dog sled or snowmobile at age fifty.
+- First woman to travel alone to any of the world's Poles when she skied at age fifty to the Magnetic North Pole without dog sled, snowmobile, resupply or support.

 - First woman to walk 4,000 miles across the Sahara from Morocco to the Nile River.